MCT-master/mct-master.github.io/_posts/2021-04-18-wenbo-motiontracking.md

 • Exaggerated expressive body movements may affect sound dynamic significantly.

-From the analysis of body movement, we can also have following conclusions:
+From the analysis of **body movement**, we can also have following initial conclusions:

 • The head, wrists move faster during the piano performance, while the arms and shoulders move the slowest.